Equivariant Polynomial Functional Networks: Experimental Results

 \section{Experimental Results}

-In this session, we empirically evaluate the performance of our Monomial Matrix Group Polynomial Equivariant NFNs (MAGEP-NFNs) across various equivariant and invariant tasks.
-For invariant tasks, we apply our model to classifying Implicit Neural Representations of images and predicting CNN generalization from weights.
-The equivariant task involves weight space style editing.
-Our experiments aim to demonstrate that MAGEP-NFNs achieves superior or competitive performance compared to other baselines with equivalent parameter counts.
-We conduct $5$ runs for each experiment and report the averaged results.
-For comprehensive details on hyperparameter settings and training details, please refer to Appendix~\ref{appendix:experiment}.
+In this session, we assess the performance of our Monomial Matrix Group Polynomial Equivariant Neural Functionals (MAGEP-NFNs) across a variety of equivariant and invariant tasks.
+For invariant tasks, we implement our model for classifying Implicit Neural Representations of images and predicting CNN generalization based on weights.
+The equivariant task focuses on weight space style editing.
+Our experiments are designed to illustrate that MAGEP-NFNs either outperform or match the performance of other baseline models with a similar number of parameters.
+We perform five independent runs for each experiment and report the average results.
+Detailed information on hyperparameter settings, training protocols, memory and runtime analysis can be found in Appendix~\ref{appendix:experiment}.
+Additionally, we present a supplementary experiment comparing our approach with a GNN-based functional network, which is included in Appendix~\ref{appendix:experiment_compare_gnn}.